Check the background of investment professionals associated with this site on FINRA's BrokerCheck.

 Profits from the sale of assets—stocks, bonds, mutual funds, even your car—are taxable.
 If you owned the asset for less than a year, you'll pay short-term capital tax at ordinary income rates.
 Long-term capital gains rates are more favorable.
 The maximum tax rate is 20%, but most taxpayers pay zero-to-15%.iv

-If Social Security is your only source of retirement income, or if your total income falls below certain limits, chances are good that you won't pay taxes on your benefits.
+If Social Security is your only source of retirement income, or if your total income falls below certain limits, chances are good that you won't pay taxes on your Social Security benefits.

 Tax-deferred Accounts: 401(k), VIP, 403(b), Traditional IRAs